Torendo, 3 mg 20 pcs.

 Lactation period.

-– Child and adolescent age under 15 years (effectiveness and safety has not been established).
+– Children and adolescents up to 15 years of age (efficacy and safety have not been established).

 – Hypersensitivity to the components of the drug.

-With caution the drug should be used in case of cardiovascular diseases (chronic cardiac insufficiency, myocardial infarction, cardiac conduction disorders), dehydration and hypovolemia, stroke, Parkinson’s disease, seizures (including Parkinson’s disease, seizures (including history), severe renal or hepatic insufficiency, drug abuse or addiction, conditions predisposing to development of pirouette tachycardia (bradycardia, electrolyte imbalance, concomitant use of QT prolonging drugs), brain tumor, bowel obstruction, cases of acute drug overdose, Reye syndrome (antiemetic effect of risperidone may mask the symptoms of these conditions).
+The drug should be used with caution in diseases of the cardiovascular system (chronic heart failure, previous myocardial infarction, cardiac muscle conduction disorders), dehydration and hypovolemia, cerebrovascular accidents, Parkinson’s disease, seizures (including a history), severe renal or hepatic failure, drug abuse or drug dependence, conditions predisposing to the development of tachycardia of the “pirouette” type (bradycardia, electrolyte imbalance, concomitant use of drugs that prolong the QT interval), brain tumors, intestinal obstruction, cases of acute drug overdose, Reye’s syndrome (the antiemetic effect of risperidone may mask the symptoms of these conditions).

-Nervous system disorders: Insomnia, agitation, anxiety, headache, sometimes drowsiness, increased fatigue, dizziness, impaired concentration, blurred vision, rarely extrapyramidal symptoms (tremor, rigidity, hypersalivation, bradykinesia, akathisia, acute dystonia), mania or hypomania, stroke (in older patients with predisposing factors), and hypervolemia (either from polydipsia or due to inadequate antidiuretic hormone secretion syndrome), tardive dyskinesia (involuntary rhythmic movements primarily of the tongue and/or face), neuroleptic malignant syndrome (hyperthermia, muscle rigidity, instability of autonomic functions, impaired consciousness and increased creatine phosphokinase levels), thermoregulation disorders and epileptic seizures.
+From the nervous system: insomnia, agitation, anxiety, headache, sometimes – drowsiness, fatigue, dizziness, impaired concentration, blurred vision, rarely – extrapyramidal symptoms (tremor, rigidity, hypersalivation, bradykinesia, akathisia, acute dystonia), mania or hypomania, stroke (in elderly patients with predisposing factors), as well as hypervolemia (either due to polydipsia or the syndrome of inappropriate secretion of antidiuretic hormone), tardive dyskinesia (involuntary rhythmic movements mainly of the tongue and/or face), neuroleptic malignant syndrome (hyperthermia, muscle rigidity, instability of autonomic functions, impaired consciousness and increased levels of creatine phosphokinase), thermoregulation disorders and epileptic seizures.

-Digestive system disorders: constipation, dyspepsia, nausea or vomiting, abdominal pain, increased activity of “liver” transaminases, dry mouth, hypo- or hypersalivation, anorexia and/or increased appetite, weight gain or loss.
+From the digestive system: constipation, dyspepsia, nausea or vomiting, abdominal pain, increased activity of liver transaminases, dry mouth, hypo- or hypersalivation, anorexia and/or increased appetite, increased or decreased body weight.

-Endocrine system disorders: galactorrhea, gynecomastia, menstrual cycle disorders, amenorrhea, weight gain, hyperglycemia and exacerbation of pre-existing diabetes.
+From the endocrine system: galactorrhea, gynecomastia, menstrual irregularities, amenorrhea, weight gain, hyperglycemia and exacerbation of pre-existing diabetes mellitus.

 Other: arthralgia.